-The plain pork tenderloin is tender and fine, its taste is light, so the wine that accompanies it will be as light and not too present in the mouth.
+The plain pork tenderloin is tender and fine, its taste is light, so the wine that will accompany it will be as light and not too present in the mouth.
 That said, it needs enough fruitiness to accompany the meat with its aromas.
-Red wines such as Sancerre, Saumur for the Loire and Premières-Côtes de Bordeaux for the Bordeaux vineyards are recommended.
+Red wines such as Sancerre and Saumur for the Loire and Premières-Côtes de Bordeaux for the Bordeaux vineyard will be recommended.

-With the traditional fruit filet mignon, the acidity of the cooked fruit must be balanced by a powerful and generous wine.
-Those from the South of France, such as Madiran in the South-West, Pessac-Léognan in Bordeaux or Saint-Joseph in the Rhone Valley will bring welcome notes of red fruits.
+With the traditional filet mignon with fruit, the acidity of the cooked fruit should be balanced by a powerful and generous wine.
+Those from the South of France, such as Madiran in the South-West, Pessac-Léognan in Bordeaux or Saint-Joseph in the Rhone Valley will bring welcome notes of red fruit.

-If you have planned a pork filet mignon with mustard, you will have to accompany the melting side of the sauce and the dish with aromatic but not too tannic wines, so as not to carry away the mouth!
-The appellation Cornas in the Rhone Valley corresponds, the wines of Morey-Saint-Denis in Burgundy or Sancerre in the Loire will also be perfect.
-The whites from the Côtes-de-Provence, in Provence are also adapted.
+If you have planned a pork filet mignon with mustard you will have to accompany the melting side of the sauce and the dish with aromatic but not too tannic wines, so as not to carry away the mouth!
+The appellation Cornas in the Rhone Valley corresponds, the wines of Morey-Saint-Denis in Burgundy or Sancerre in the Loire will be perfect too.
+The whites of the Côtes-de-Provence in Provence are also suitable.

-Finally if you eat filet mignon with mushrooms, white wine is the most recommended, indeed both dishes are delicate, white Burgundies like Rully and Meursault or Condrieu in the Rhone Valley are fat, fruity wines that will go wonderfully with your pork filet mignon with mushrooms!
+Finally, if you eat filet mignon with mushrooms, white wine is the most recommended, in fact both dishes are delicate, white Burgundies like Rully and Meursault or the Condrieu in the Rhone Valley are fat, fruity wines that will go wonderfully with your pork tenderloin with mushrooms!

-The Filet-mignon, the tenderest part of the pork, with a delicate taste, not too pronounced... and which can be cooked with just about anything !
-This choice part can be cooked in sauce, with mustard, with fruits, with various toppings...
-It is not the meat that is the problem but the accompaniments...
-We will try here to bring you as many elements as possible so that, whatever the recipe, you are always ready to draw the right bottle!
+The Filet-mignon, the tenderest part of the pork, with a delicate taste, not too pronounced... and which can be cooked with just about anything!!
+This part of choice can be cooked in sauce, with mustard, with fruits, with various toppings...
+It is not the meat that is the problem but the accompaniments.
+Here we will try to bring you as many elements as possible so that, whatever the recipe, you will always be ready to draw the right bottle!